rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 Ok so we've gone through basic setup of a parser of an existing grammar in tree-sitter.
 There are lots of other tips and tricks you can pick up as you start working on tree-sitter grammars.
 For example the playground is a helpful tool for debugging why a file did not extract what you wanted.
-They're also handy for building out custom grammars and debugging `grammar.js` files.
+Playground is also handy for building out custom grammars and debugging `grammar.js` files.

 ```sh
 tree-sitter build --wasm